QueenChristina/open-gd-rpg/README.md

   |_Teleport (areas of exit from the place to a new place)
   |_...
 </pre>

+`UI.tscn` with save menu and HP, EXP bars are autoloaded.

+Game data and globals saved in `GameSrc/GameHandlers.tscn`.

+Player stats (health, inventory) saved in autoloaded `PlayerStats.gd`.

+To save something's data, add them to the `save` group, and add `save` and `load` functions to save their data to a `save_game.data` dictionary with their own unique key.
+Game saving handled by GDQuest's `GameSaver` system.

 ## Based on:
 * [Heartbeast's action RPG tutorial](https://www.youtube.com/watch?v=mAbG8Oi-SvQ&list=PL9FzW-m48fn2SlrW0KoLT4n5egNdX-W9a&index=1)